Tales from the Darkside: Opening and closing sequences

 In the vein of previous anthology series The Twilight Zone and The Outer Limits, each episode opens with a montage and an unseen narrator.
-Several bucolic scenes are shown, morphing to a black-and-white negative image as the series title appears.
+Several bucolic scenes are shown, followed by a slow pan through a forest filled with barren trees, which in turn yields to a fence-lined path through a meadow.
+This last shot fades into a black-and-white negative image as the series title appears.

 The closing credits are displayed against the final, negative image of the opening.

 The narration is performed by Paul Sparer, and was written by Romero.
 The opening and closing themes are performed by Donald Rubinstein, who co-wrote the music with Erica Lindsay.